tradingview/rest_integrations_docs/source/trading/Concepts.rst

 - Transitional

-  - Placing — an order was not created on the broker's side yet.
+  - Placing — an order was not created on the broker's side yet or the broker has registered an order, but the exchange has not yet confirmed the status.
   - Working — an order was created and approved by the exchange but not executed yet.
   - Inactive — a bracket order is created but waiting for a base order to be filled.